taylornetwork/make-html/README.md

 ### Dependencies

-`TaylorNetwork\MakeHTML` will install [TaylorNetwork\LaravelHelpers][link-helpers] so you will need to set up that package for this package to work correctly.
+`TaylorNetwork\MakeHTML` will install [TaylorNetwork\LaravelHelpers][link-helpers].
+Laravel should auto discover that package, but if you run into problems you may need to include the provider manually.

 ## Setup

+This package is set up with auto discovery so you should be good to go out of the box.
+Check Manual Setup below if something isn't working.

+### Manual Setup

+If auto discovery doesn't work...

 Add the service provider to the providers array in `config/app.php`.